 b.
 Sing a suitable hymn, such as “Were you there?”

 c.
 Introduce the ceremony, explaining that it dates back to the fourth century.
 Lord, have mercy upon us (in Greek, Kyrie Eleison) is one of the very old responsive Christian prayers.
-Say that the service will focus on shadows falling on Christ in the last hours of his life on earth.
+Say that the service will focus on shadows falling on Jesus in the last hours of his life.

 d.
 Turn out the lights.
-Seven church officers move into place behind the candles.
-Readers take their places.
+Seven readers move into place behind the candles.

 e.
 The seven stories from Scripture are read, with titles given.
-The minister could serve as reader, but it is preferable to have the whole ceremony done by other church leaders.
+The minister could serve as reader, but it is preferable to have the whole ceremony done by congregational leaders or lay people.
 Use seven readers or just two alternating.
 They should use little torches.

 f.
-After each story, a different elder or leader (from the line behind the candles) puts out one candle, saying the title (“The Shadow of Accusation” etc.), then leading the congregation in saying the “Kyrie” – “Lord, have mercy upon us; Christ have mercy upon us; Lord, have mercy upon us.”
+After each story, the reader extinguishes one candle, saying the title (“The Shadow of Accusation” etc.), then leading the congregation in saying the “Kyrie” – “Lord, have mercy; Christ have mercy; Lord, have mercy.”

 g.
 After all seven candles are out and only the Christ Candle is burning, the minister slowly and deliberately extinguishes the Christ Candle, saying “It is finished.”